Nath-JsnB/Internship-Assessment-2/README.md

 - **Integrate real sensors:** Set up your IoT devices to post to the correct MQTT topics.
 - **Expand the dashboard:**  Add to the dashboard as required elements of history charts, alerts, or controls.

----

-## Contact

-For questions or contributions, please open an issue or pull request on this repository.